The Short LRRP

 Just as planned, the platoon stopped at approximately 0900 hrs. for a break.
 The place where we stopped had very heavy foliage to our left and a group of trees along a small river to our right.
 All of us who were going on the LRRP sat on the right side of the route we were taking.
 Just before the platoon was going to resume on the search and destroy mission, the LRRP team was instructed to take cover in the short foliage and trees to our right so we could not be seen if any enemy troops were observing us.
 As the remainder of the platoon got up and resumed the mission, the six members of the LRRP team held our position for several minutes until the platoon was totally out of sight and hearing range.

 We then stood up and starting walking in single file through the tree line and towards the small river, which was about 20 feet wide, that we had to cross to get to our destination.
-The point man led us through the first group of trees, then he made a turn to the right.
+Daryl Stamper was the point man and he led us through the first group of trees, then he made a turn to the right.
 He then noticed that the path was impassable and told us to go to the left to see if we could get through the tree line in that direction.
-The third man in line took the point and started moving to the left.
+Michael Washburn was second in line and he maintained his position behind Stamper.
+Doug West was the third man in line and he took the point and started moving to the left.
 I was originally the fifth person in line, and I was now third.

-After we had walked about 10 feet in the new direction, the new point man all of a sudden dropped to the ground and yelled “Gooks.”
+After we had walked about 10 feet in the new direction, Doug West all of a suddenly dropped to a knee and said something in Vietnamese.
 He then fired a couple of bursts with his M-16 and the rest of the LRRP team hit the ground and started looking around to see if any other enemy soldiers were in the area.
 After we were confident that these were two isolated VC soldiers, I went a little over waist high into the river, retrieved one of the bodies, and floated it back to the edge of the river.
 I then went back into the river and retrieved the second body.
 As I was climbing out of the river, I noticed the other guys going through the bodies and taking documents, as well as any of the personal items they wanted for themselves.
 By the time I was able to search the bodies, all I ended up with was a propaganda pamphlet that had been dropped by the Air Force, or from helicopters.
 The pamphlets were written in Vietnamese and had drawings showing soldiers being sent to South Vietnam and their wives or girlfriends, who were in North Vietnam, were having affairs with guys who stayed home.
 This reminded me of all the “Jody” cadences the drill sergeants used as we were marching in basic training at Fort Polk.
 I mailed the pamphlet home to my wife, but I never saw it when I got home.
 She probably threw it away with the rest of the letters I mailed to her.

-After we had completed our mission for the day and set up for the night, we were informed that the LRRP mission was scheduled again for the following day.
+After we had completed our search and destroy mission for the day and set up for the night, we were informed that the LRRP mission was scheduled again for the following day.
 Either the Company or Battalion Commander wanted information regarding any movement that may occur in the area we were assigned to recon.
 Just like the previous day, we left our camp site at about 0800 hrs. on another search and destroy mission.
+A different group was assigned to this LRRP team, including Larry Nunn and myself.
 When we arrived at a point close to where we had stopped the previous day, the LRRP team again set up on the right side of the platoon, and we crawled into the foliage just as the platoon got up and resumed the search and destroy mission.

 We again waited about ten minutes until the platoon was out of sight before we got up and started toward our destination, which was about 3 klicks away.
 We crossed the small river where we had encountered the VC couriers the previous day without incident.
 We then had to continue on a route that would provide us with foliage and trees for cover so we would not be detected by enemy soldiers before we arrived at the recon location.
 The day was very hot, in excess of 102 degrees, with no clouds and very little to no breeze to cool us off.